-Forecast consumption consumes forecasted demand with actual sales order demand.
+Forecast consumption consumes forecasted demand with actual sales demand.
 Each time a new sales order is generated, based on the consumption settings, the forecast demand is decremented by the sales order quantity to avoid counting the same demand twice.
 The remaining forecast is then added to the sales order calculate the total demand plan quantity used for requirement planning.

 The setting is under "Requirement Planning Settings."
 The forecast consumption works only with Order/Statistical Forecast and MTO Order/Forecast consumption types.

 Forecast consumption period and type are defined from Multiple Edit and Options tab under "Requirement Planning Settings."

 These settings are applicable only when the requirement planning consumption type setting Order/Statistical Forecast or MTO - Order/Forecast is applied against the SKU.

 There are 4 types of forecast consumption:

 - Forward: Consumes forecast on a forward looking basis based on a defined period of days

 - Backward: Consumes forecast on backward looking basis based on a defined period of days